mportuga/eslint-detailed-reporter/README.md

 - Links to the rule descriptions for all default eslint rules, as well as angular and lodash rules.
 - Ability to filter file list to just error or warning files.
 - Keyboard accessible.
+- Can return either multiple files or a single file as the result.
+(This feature is in BETA).

 ## Example